yoonpk147/qtm151_fall_2023/README.md

 ## Basic Setup

-Go to "computing_environment" and follow:
+Go to the "computing_setup" folder and follow:

-- GITHUB 1 – Getting Started
 - Installing Python Using Anaconda
 - Installing Visual Studio Code and Connecting it with Anaconda
+- GitHub 1 Getting Started